 You may also make a request to the court to appoint a mediator to mediate any matter specified in the order.

 The Divorce Act makes little mention of enforcement procedures in comparison to this Act which provides a long and detailed section that allows courts to enforce orders that are not being complied with.
 Under s.
-34(1) the court may instruct a person, a children’s aid society or other body to supervise an order of custody or access.
-If your child is being unlawfully withheld and as a result you are being denied your rights under the order made then you, or the police if necessary, may locate and take the child.
-In extreme cases and where necessary notice may not even be necessary.
+34(1) the court may instruct a person, a children’s aid society or other body to supervise an order of decision-making responsibility or parenting time.
+If your child is being unlawfully withheld and as a result you are being denied your rights under the order made, then you, or the police if necessary, may locate and take the child; in extreme cases and where necessary notice may not even be necessary.
 Lastly, s.
 38(1) allows the Ontario Court of Justice to punish by fine or imprisonment any parent who is not obeying the order that was made.

-If you have already been granted custody or access in a province other than Ontario the court may choose to enforce it provided it respects’ the rights of both parents and is not contrary to public policy, among other factors listed under s.
+If you have already been granted decision-making responsibility or parenting time in a province other than Ontario the court may choose to enforce it provided it respects’ the rights of both parents and is not contrary to public policy, among other factors listed under s.
 41(1).
 The court can also recognize it as an order of the court or supersede it if there is a material change in the circumstances of the child or if it would subject the child to harm.

 The court may also vary an order made under s.
 29 of the Act if there has been a material change in circumstances that affects or is likely to affect the best interests of the child.

 One last thing that is interesting to note about this Act is that it contains the Convention on Civil Aspects of International Abduction under s.
-46. therefore, according to this if an access parent removes a child from his or her country of habitual residence (and effectively eliminates the other parent’s right to custody) then an order may be made for his or her immediate return if the country to which the child has been taken to has also ratified the Convention.
+46. therefore, according to this if a parent with parenting time removes a child from his or her country of habitual residence (and effectively eliminates the other parent’s right to decision-making responsibility/parenting time) then an order may be made for his or her immediate return if the country to which the child has been taken to has also ratified the Convention.